SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Downtown Santa Cruz, less than 30 minutes from the epicenter, had significant damage.

-Game three of the 1989 World Series was just getting started in SF that night.
+Game Three of the 1989 World Series was just getting started in SF's Candlestick Park that night.
 It was scheduled to begin at 5:15 pm, and the live broadcast had just started.
-This one was caught on film and is the only major quake broadcast live on TV.

-It's also interesting to note that the World Series that year was between the two Bay Area teams: The Giants and the Oakland A's.
-After the first shock, everyone in the stadium felt it but wanted them to start the game anyway.
-Many started chanting "Play Ball."
+After the first shock, everyone in the stadium felt it, but wanted them to start the game anyway.
+Many started chanting "Play ball!"

 Little did they know at the time how much damage had occurred in San Francisco, Oakland, and around the SF Bay Area.

-After the quake, they postponed game three of the World Series for ten days.
+After the quake, they postponed Game Three of the World Series for ten days.
 Before they began the series again, there was quite a bit of discussion about whether or not Candlestick was safe enough to play in.

-It's interesting to think that the level of injury from this one was most likely less than it could have been due to the timing of the start of the World Series game.
 Fewer people were on the roads.
-Many left work early, and a lot of people were already stationed in front of their TVs to watch the game.
+Many had left work early, and a lot of people were already stationed in front of their TVs to watch the game.

-If more people were on the roads during rush hour that night, the death toll and number of people injured probably would have been higher.
-After the initial shake, several more minor yet intense aftershocks continued to rock the city.
+If more people had been on the roads during rush hour that night, the death toll (63) and number of people injured (more than 3,750) probably would have been higher.

-Before this one hit, there used to be a freeway along the Embarcadero and in front of The Ferry Building.
+Before the 1989 San Francisco earthquake hit, there used to be a freeway along the Embarcadero that ran in front of the Ferry Building.

 It was a popular route and allowed people to get through the city much faster.
 However, it was pretty ugly, and many locals didn't love the look of it.

 This district in the city is built on landfill, not hard stone or rock.
 The ground in this area was not able to absorb the forceful shaking from the earthquake, and several buildings toppled over.

-Locals that lived in the area also worked together to help with the fires.
+Locals who lived in the area also worked together to help with the fires.
 They helped connect longer fire hoses that ran from the SF Bay waters to buildings and homes in this district.

-The city of Oakland, right across the bay, also suffered quite a bit of damage from this one.
-The biggest issue was when a 1.25 segment of the Cypress Street Viaduct (along Highway 880 - also called the Nimitz freeway) collapsed.
+The biggest issue was when a 1.25-mile-long segment of the double-decker Cypress Street Viaduct (along Highway 880, also called the Nimitz Freeway) collapsed.

 Although the bridge was eventually fixed enough to get the traffic moving again between the East Bay and San Francisco, it was eventually condemned.
-They started building a new section (right next to the old one) on January 29, 2022.
-It took eight years to complete the section, and it opened on September 2, 2013.

-It's now considered to be one of the safest places to be when an earthquake strikes.
+The rebuilt freeway is now considered to be one of the safest places to be when an earthquake strikes.

 Significant structural damage also occurred.
 It is estimated that around 1,300 buildings were destroyed, and 20,000 buildings were damaged, resulting in about $6.8 billion in direct damage.